 Live Zoom Classes

-Anticipating an extension of the lockdown, we transformed our approach to include live Zoom classes for all students, bringing them back to their usual weekly ballet timetable and their regular teachers.
-Students are still encouraged to send their practice videos for teacher review and feedback, and our teachers and administration work tirelessly to ensure that all students continue to develop their technique through these classes.
+Anticipating an extension of the first lockdown, we transformed our approach to include live Zoom classes for all students, bringing them back to their usual weekly ballet timetable and their regular teachers.
+Our teachers and administration work tirelessly to ensure that all students continue to develop their technique through these classes.

 Live Beginners Ballet

 Maintaining our vision that ballet is for everyone, we are teaching a live beginners ballet class on Zoom on Sundays at 1.30pm for all ballet enthusiasts to join.
 It’s never too late to start dancing.
 Get in touch with us for the Zoom link on 98452 80377 or on email@example.comSee More